Talos the Untamed

 Talos the Untamed is a fictional character appearing in American comic books published by Marvel Comics.
 Created by writer Peter David and artist Gary Frank, the character debuted in The Incredible Hulk #418 (June 1994).
-The character is a well known member of the Skrulls due to not being able to shapeshift.
+The character is a well-known Skrull due to not being able to shapeshift.
 He was a member of the United Front.

-A reimagined version of Talos appeared in the Marvel Cinematic Universe film Captain Marvel (2019), portrayed by Ben Mendelsohn.
-Mendelsohn also makes a cameo in the film Spider-Man: Far From Home (2019), and will return in the upcoming Disney+ series Secret Invasion (2023).
+Ben Mendelsohn portrayed a reimagined version of Talos in the Marvel Cinematic Universe films Captain Marvel (2019) and Spider-Man: Far From Home (2019), and in the Disney+ miniseries Secret Invasion (2023).

 Publication history

 The character was created by Peter David and Gary Frank and first appeared in The Incredible Hulk vol. 2 #418 (June 1994).
 He was introduced as a guest at Rick Jones's wedding, where he and other villains were invited by Impossible Man as a prank.
-In the following issue it is revealed he can't shapeshift and that he was captured by the Kree in the Kree–Skrull War.
+In the following issue it is revealed he cannot shapeshift and that he was captured by the Kree in the Kree–Skrull War.

 He returned during the Annihilation event, mainly in the four issue tie-in Annihilation: Ronan (2006).
 He joined the United Front, alongside characters like Star-Lord, Nova and Gamora.

 He made his last appearances in the 2015 ongoing of Howard the Duck, where he infiltrated Earth with an actual, physical human disguise using an alter ego he called "Jonathan Richards".